-To help you choose the best foundation, BB or CC cream for your skin, it helps if you know your complexion and skin tone (or undertone).
+To help you choose the best foundation, for your skin, it helps if you know your complexion and skin tone (or undertone).

 Skin tone is different to complexion, complexion refers to the surface shade of our skin (eg: fair, light, medium, medium/deep or deep) and is not necessarily the same all year around (generally our complexion is lighter in winter).

 When it comes to complexion, generally speaking;

 - Fair is when your skin can be described as very white, pale or translucent (you might have a cool or warm undertone)

 - Light Is when you have pale skin that burns in the sun but deepens into a tan (you might have a cool or warm undertone)

 - Medium is when you tan easily and rarely burn (you likely have a warm undertone)

 - Medium/Deep is when your skin is olive all year around and you almost never get sunburnt (you likely have a warm undertone)

 - Deep is when your skin darkens quickly in the sun and your hair is usually dark (you likely have a warm or neutral undertone)

 Once you've figured out your complexion you also need to confirm your skin tone.
 You skin tone will either be;